About This Book

 About the Author

-Professor Samantha Prince is an Assistant Professor of Law at Penn State Dickinson Law.
+Professor Samantha Prince is an Associate Professor of Law at Penn State Dickinson Law.
 She has a Master of Laws in Taxation from Georgetown University Law Center and was a partner in a regional law firm where she handled transactional matters that ranged from an initial public offering to regular representation of a publicly-traded company.
 Most of her clients were small to medium sized businesses and entrepreneurs, including start-ups.
 An expert in entrepreneurship law, she established the Penn State Dickinson Law entrepreneurship program, is an advisor for the Entrepreneurship Law Certificate that is available to students and is the founder and moderator of the Inside Entrepreneurship Law blog.
 Her faculty bio can be found here.

 Course Description